 Extracorporeal Shockwave Therapy (ESWT) is a highly effective treatment for soft tissue injuries which works by directing a series of high-energy impulses to the affected area of an injured muscle or tendon using a specialized piece of equipment.
-It is ideal for treating stubborn long term injuries such as Plantar Fasciitis, Achilles Tendinopathy, Shin Splints or Shoulder and Upper Limb Pain that have not responded to other treatment approaches.
+It is ideal for treating stubborn long term injuries such as Plantar Fasciitis, Achilles Tendinopathy or Shin Splints that have not responded to other treatment approaches.

 How Does It Work?

 1) The treatment produces an inflammatory response around the injured area.
 The body responds by increasing metabolic activity around the site of pain.
 This stimulates and accelerates the healing process.

 2) Shockwave breaks down scar tissue and calcification at the injury site improving function.